 Participants were thus asked about R&I system opportunities and perceived threats, as seen particularly from the standpoint of their own institutions, in the event of the scenario materializing.
 We describe this as them being asked to "reposition" themselves in the scenario, while retaining their institutional allegiances and interests as a stakeholder.
-Repositioning therefore refers to the process whereby participants situate their mindsets in a hypothetical future context and adopt decisions or devise strategies as if they were living or immersed in these contextual circumstances.
+Repositioning therefore

-9 For more detailed reporting on the actual stakeholders' strategies and desirability of the scenarios see [Popper et al., 2015b; Velasco, 2017].
+&lt;sup>9 For more detailed reporting on the actual stakeholders' strategies and desirability of the scenarios see [Popper et al., 2015b; Velasco, 2017].